Benn Stancil, President & Co-founder

 When working in SQL, queries often evolve linearly.
 I mostly use SQL to aggregate and join data from large data sets in a flow like this:

-- And so on, until I have a giant query that produces 12 rows of data.
+1. Join a bunch of tables together.
+2. Aggregate this into something much smaller.
+3. Join on more tables.
+4. Aggregate again.
+5. And so on, until I have a giant query that produces 12 rows of data.

 Though these queries can be long, they often aren't hard to model mentally—data moves linearly up through subqueries.
 Data is like a snowball rolling downhill—it collects and compresses more tables as it goes, until it's transformed into a perfect snowball (or produces a catastrophic avalanche).